 All employees may contact their Human Resources leads to seek advice or raise matters of concern.
-You may also address issues of concern to the company ethics officer, the company compliance officer, company legal counsel, or other company supervisors
+You may also address issues of concern to company supervisors or the Legal department.

 You may voice concerns directly to your supervisor, HR, Legal or contact EthicsPoint at 1-844-675-7686.
 Concerns may be disclosed anonymously through EthicsPoint.
 You may also submit your concerns online at https://akima.ethicspoint.com.